guardian/frontend/docs/03-dev-howtos/05-interactives.md

 ## Interactive embeds

+**Deprecation warning:** Interactive embeds are likely to be replaced by interactive content atoms.

 An interactive embed is a HTML page that is injected into an article as an `iframe`, using a [standard boot script](https://interactive.guim.co.uk/embed/iframe-wrapper/0.1/boot.js).
 The standard boot script provides event hooks that allow the embed to communicate with the parent page.

 The embed can be uploaded to S3 along with any associated assets such as styles, fonts and scripts.

-Interactive embeds are likely to be replaced by interactive content atoms.

 ## Custom boot scripts

+**Deprecation warning:** Custom boot scripts are likely to be replaced by interactive content atoms.

 An `iframe` embed does not provide enough flexibility to achieve certain effects.
 Custom boot script allows the entire article to be styled using a boot script, letting us create striking, immersive experiences.